Glycol ethers: History

+Types

-Glycol ethers are designated "E-series" for or "P-series" for those made from ethylene oxide or propylene oxide, respectively.
+Glycol ethers are designated E-series or P-series for those made from ethylene oxide or propylene oxide, respectively.
 Typically, E-series glycol ethers are found in pharmaceuticals, sunscreens, cosmetics, inks, dyes and water-based paints, while P-series glycol ethers are used in degreasers, cleaners, aerosol paints and adhesives.
 Both E- and P-series glycol ethers can be used as intermediates that undergo further chemical reactions, producing glycol diethers and glycol ether acetates.
 P-series glycol ethers are marketed as having lower toxicity than the E-series.

+Health impacts

 Most glycol ethers are water-soluble, biodegradable and only a few are considered toxic.

+In the early 1990s, studies found higher than expected rates of miscarriages among women who worked in semiconductor plants, which was traced back to glycol ethers used in the photoresist substances that coat semiconductors.

 One study suggests that occupational exposure to glycol ethers is related to low motile sperm count, a finding disputed by the chemical industry.